shashankamallela/shashanka-mallela/README.md

 2. Implement Binary Search Tree and perform Insertion and Deletion
 3. Create Binary Search Tree with Tree Traversal (Inorder, Preorder, Postorder and Level order)

+Day 9
+1. Implement a C Program for AVL tree and perform Insertion and Deletion of Nodes